Powder baths are sacred to me.

-Anyone who has worked with me on a large house project knows I typically push the finalization of the powder bath design to the furtherest of my (and most assuredly the builder’s) comfort zone.
-It is usually the last trigger I want to pull because I LOVE doing powder baths and feel VERY strongly they are of utmost importance in the scheme of design decisions.
+Anyone who has worked with me on a large house project knows I typically push the finalization of the powder bath design to the furthest of my (and most assuredly the builder’s) comfort zone.
+It is usually the last trigger I want to pull because I LOVE doing powder baths and feel VERY strongly that they are of utmost importance in the scheme of design decisions.
 I mean, really, everyone who visits your home will also be visiting the powder bath to um, powder their nose.

 The status quo is to have a lone bath bar type fixture illuminate the entire space.
 Now, we are not typically putting on makeup in the powder bath (unless it doubles as a guest bath and that is another post in a few days) or spending an inordinate amount of time in there.
 So, lighting is important but not for all the same reasons as it is in other baths.
 In this space, I always want to create a mood of some sort.
 Sometimes the lighting is critical for this and sometimes not.

 Here is why, you need to see to do your business.
 Simple.
 But too many people will (or allow their builder to do this) put a strip bath bar over a mirror and call it done.
 Nope.
 This puts too much pressure on the lights over the sink.
-I say this because almost always I prefer NOT TO HAVE A BATH BAR light.
-Most are not attractive, some are hideous, some are just too bright for a powder bath and some are jusssstttt right.
-But it is not my “go to” lighting source I can tell you!
+I say this because, almost always, I prefer NOT TO HAVE A BATH BAR light.
+Most are not attractive, some are hideous, some are just too bright for a powder bath, and some are jusssstttt right.
+But it is not my “go to” lighting source, I can tell you!

-As seen in the bath below we completed a year ago.
-If you allow for recessed down lighting in the main space then you will not worry so much about the output of the more decorative lights by the sink.
+As seen in the bath below!
+If you allow for recessed down lighting in the main space, then you will not worry so much about the output of the more decorative lights by the sink.

-They do not work very well in 8ft ceiling spaces but there are a few that would work.
+They do not work very well in 8ft ceiling spaces, but there are a few that would work.
 And for sconces, make sure you space correctly around the mirror and mount at right height!
 I am sick of seeing magazine pictures that have sconces in bathrooms mounted for the typical height you mount them in the hallway.

 You know what this tells me?
 That either the electrician chose the placement (HORRORS!) or worse, the designer was asleep at the wheel.
 Most sconces should have the light itself around average eye height.
-Would say 62 to 68 inches but this really depends on how tall the sconce is, the sizes of the mirror and other factors.
+Would say 62 to 68 inches but this really depends on how tall the sconce is, the sizes of the mirror, and other factors.
 It can be tricky!
-It is best to know which sconces you would like to use prior to rough in but refer to paragraph one for me….
+It is best to know which sconces you would like to use prior to rough in, but refer to paragraph one for me….
 I just need to mull on the powder bath and this means I am usually